shalikadulaj/Design-and-Implementation-of-a-Processor-Core/README.md

 R0 = R0 + (R1 * R2).
 [Multiply-Accumulate].

-# Design of the control part of the mycpu CPU
+# 2.Design of the control part of the mycpu CPU

 ## 2.1.
 Instruction decoder implementation